cardano-foundation/developer-portal/docs/native-tokens/minting.md

 ```

 Burning tokens is fairly straightforward.
 You will issue a new minting action, but this time with a <b>negative</b> input.
-This will essentially substract the amount of token.
+This will essentially subtract the amount of token.

 ```bash
 cardano-cli transaction build-raw \